 Fragment of flag Nelson flew at Trafalgar sells for almost 300,000 pounds

-A piece of the Union Jack flag believed to have been flown from the flagship of Britain's Lord Horatio Nelson's ship during the Battle of Trafalgar sold for 297,000 pounds (US$410,000) at an auction in London on Thursday.

-LONDON: A piece of the Union Jack flag believed to have been flown from the flagship of Britain's Lord Horatio Nelson's ship during the Battle of Trafalgar sold for 297,000 pounds (US$410,000) at an auction in London on Thursday.
+LONDON: A piece of the Union Jack flag believed to have been flown from the flagship of Britain's Lord Horatio Nelson's ship during the Battle of Trafalgar sold for £297,000 (US$410,000) at an auction in London on Wednesday (Jan 17).

 The item was part of a collection of Nelson memorabilia that went up for sale at auctioneers Sotheby's and included weapons, his "grog chest" and personal letters.